Verify and claim your website URL

 If another authorised owner of the website in question verifies and claims the website URL successfully, you will lose the claim and will be notified by email.
 We'll let you know who the clashing account is (you can also find this information in your Google Webmaster tools account) in order for you to resolve the situation yourself, where possible.
 If unsuccessful, you can choose either to verify and claim a different URL or contact us.

 If you choose to verify and claim a different URL in Google Merchant Center, you will lose the claim for your previously verified and claimed website URL.
+Follow the steps above if you would like to reclaim your previous URL.

 Multi-client accounts allow merchants to submit items for more than one website domain.
 Learn more.